A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Data Collection

-Fig.~\ref{fig:privacy} summarizes the information that we obtain about each user that we visit during our crawls.
+Fig.~\ref{fig:nodeinfo} summarizes the information collected when visiting the ``show friends'' web page of a sampled user $u$, which we refer to as {\em basic node information}.

-{\bf Name and userID.} Each user is uniquely defined by its userID, which is a 32-bit number.
+{\bf Name and userID.} Each user is uniquely defined by her userID, which is a 32-bit number\footnote{\facebook changed to 64-bit user ID space after May 2009 \cite{userid64bit} whereas our crawls were collected during April-May 2009.}.
 Each user presumably provides her real name.
 The names do not have to be unique.

 {\bf Friends list.} A core idea in social networks is the possibility to declare friendship between users.
-In Facebook, friendship is always mutual and must be accepted by both sides.
+In \facebook, friendship is always mutual and must be accepted by both sides.
 Thus the social network is undirected.

-{\bf Networks.} Facebook uses the notion of ``networks'' to organize its users.
-There are two types of networks.
-The first type is \emph{regional} (geographical) networks.
-There are 507 predefined regional networks that correspond to cities and countries around the world.
+{\bf Networks.} \facebook uses two types of ``networks'' to organize its users.
+The first are \emph{regional} (geographical) networks\footnote{Regional networks were available at the time of this study but were phased out starting from June 2009\cite{fb-regional}}.
+There are 507 predefined regional networks that correspond to cities, regions, and countries around the world.
 A user can freely join any regional network but can be a member of only one regional network at a time.
-Changes are allowed, but no more than two every 6 months.
-Roughly 62\% of users belong to no regional network.
-The second type of networks indicates workplaces or schools and has a stricter membership: it requires a valid email account from the corresponding domain.
-On the other hand, a user can belong to many such networks.
+Changes are allowed, but no more than twice every 6 months (April 2009).
+The second type of networks contain user affiliations with colleges, workplaces, and high schools and have stricter membership criteria: they require a valid email account from the corresponding domain, \eg to join the UC Irvine network you have to provide a ``@uci.edu'' email account.
+A user can belong to many networks of the second type.

 {\bf Privacy settings $Q_v$.} Each user $u$ can restrict the amount of information revealed to any non-friend node $w$, as well as the possibility of interaction with $w$.
 These are captured by four basic binary privacy attributes, as described in Table~\ref{tab:Privacy settings}.
 We refer to the resulting 4-bit number as privacy settings $Q_v$ of node $v$.
-By default, Facebook sets $Q_v=1111$ (allow all).
+By default, \facebook sets $Q_v=1111$ (allow all).

+{\bf Friends of $u$.} The ``show friends'' web page of user $u$ exposes network membership information and privacy settings for each listed friend.
+Therefore, we collect such information for all friends of $u$, at no additional cost.

 {\bf Profiles.} Much more information about a user can potentially be obtained by viewing her profile.
 Unless restricted by the user, the profile can be displayed by her friends and users from the same network.
-In this paper, we do not collect any profile, even if it is open/publicly available.
-We study only the basic information mentioned above.
+In this work, we do not collect any profile information, even if it is publicly available.
+We study only the basic node information shown in Fig.\ref{fig:nodeinfo}.